jcolag/entropy-arbitrage/2024-08-11-open-source-characters.md

 [^3]:  Again, we can't guarantee that common understanding, though.
 People have treated the book as fully in the public domain, even though "reprint what you like" strongly suggests that we only have permission to extract verbatim sections for future publications.
 I don't know what to tell you...

-After that, the [Free Software movement](https://en.wikipedia.org/wiki/Free_software_movement) previously used the phrasing "Copyleft---all rights reversed."
+After that, the {% wiki Free_software_movement|Free Software movement|en %} previously used the phrasing "Copyleft---all rights reversed."
 Realizing that the phrase has no meaning, however, their licenses outline exactly how the rights work in (for example) the [GPL](https://www.gnu.org/licenses/gpl-3.0.html).
 And given the similar insertion of another (not legally binding) pseudo-copyright symbol, &#x1f12f; in this case, I assume that this situation took inspiration directly from the other.

 This indicates the problem.
 When I ask what that phrase implies here, I use the verb "imply," because it has no legal meaning to state anything explicitly.
 You can't have a license of *vibes*.